 Two years after I was initially contacted by Eric Pellegrino, I received another phone call from him.
 It was Friday, February 21, 2020.
 He informed me that his former students were now in seventh grade and had finally succeeded in having a hearing on a bill to ban coal tar sealants statewide in Maryland.
 The legislative hearing was scheduled for the following week.
 The students had persuaded House Delegate Vaughn M. Stewart III to sponsor House Bill 553, called the Safer Sealant Act.
 “As a two-time cancer survivor and a father to a 15-month-old, this hits close to home for me,” said Stewart in his Facebook post to announce his introduction of the bill.
 “This bill is especially rewarding for me because I’m working with the Safer Sealants Team, a group of brilliant seventh graders at Manor Middle School in Ellicott City.”

 Pellegrino asked if I could provide written testimony in support of the legislation.
 I told him I would see if I could clear my calendar and fly out to testify in person.
-Over the weekend, I went back-and-forth whether to make the trip.
+Over the weekend, I went back and forth on whether to make the trip.
 That Wednesday, I was scheduled to attend a meeting on a death penalty case in Lexington, Kentucky.
-I decided to go to Annapolis, instead.
+I went to Annapolis instead.

-On Tuesday, I caught a flight to Washington D.C.
-I read on the plane, Toms River: A Story of Science and Salvation by Dan Fagin.
+On Tuesday, I caught a flight to Washington D.C.; on the plane I read Toms River: A Story of Science and Salvation by Dan Fagin.
 Published in 2013, the book won a Pulitzer Prize.
 Hazardous waste in Toms River was responsible for a sudden outbreak of childhood cancers there.
-More specifically, it was coal tar that was the raw material that was being processed by the largest coal tar dye facility in America.
-The prologue of Fagin’s book tells the story of neuroblastoma survivor, Michael Gillick, who was born in Toms River in 1979.
-His mother, Linda Gillick, organized a community group, similar to the Taylorville Awareness Group (TAG) and If It Were Your Child (IIWYC0 that was formed by two mothers in Franklin, Indiana after their children there developed cancer.
-Like Brenda May I Taylorville, Linda Gillick filed a civil lawsuit against the Swiss based conglomerate Ciba-Geigy Corporation, the coal tar dye manufacturer that polluted the environment of Toms River.
+More specifically, it was coal tar being processed by the largest coal tar dye facility in America.
+The prologue of Fagin’s book tells the story of a neuroblastoma survivor, Michael Gillick, who was born in Toms River in 1979.
+His mother, Linda Gillick, organized Oceans of Love, a community group similar to the Taylorville Awareness Group (TAG) and If It Were Your Child (IIWYC) of Franklin, Indiana.
+Mothers banded together after their children developed cancer.
+Like Brenda May in Taylorville, Illinois, Kari Rhinehart and Stacie Davidson in Franklin, Indiana, Linda Gillick filed a civil lawsuit against the Swiss-based conglomerate Ciba-Geigy Corporation, the coal tar dye manufacturer that polluted the environment of Toms River.
 A settlement of more than 30 million dollars was distributed to approximately 70 plaintiffs.

 It was still early in the morning when I arrived at Reagan National Airport.
 After renting a car, I turned on the radio and found a station broadcasting live Congressional committee hearings.
 As I was passing the Capitol Building, the debate was over funding a national response to the Coronavirus pandemic.
 Democrats were calling for far greater funding than what the White House had proposed.
 A month earlier, on January 30th, the World Health Organization (WHO) declared a world emergency, warning world leaders to begin preparations to reduce the spread of the deadly virus.

 I headed to Baltimore.
 My first stop was Ft.
 McHenry.
-During the War of 1812 the fort guarding Baltimore Harbor withstood a fierce assault by the formidable British Royal Navy in a battle that gave birth to our National Anthem.
-On the morning after the battle, Fredericksburg, Maryland lawyer, author, and owner of slaves, Francis Scott Key, awoke to see the American Stars and Stripes still flying over the fortress.
-This victory over a foreign invader inspired Key to pen a poem describing the battle, he titled Defense of Fort McHenry.
+During the War of 1812, the fort guarding Baltimore Harbor withstood a fierce assault by the formidable British Royal Navy in a battle that gave birth to our national anthem.
+Francis Scott Key, awoke to see the American Stars and Stripes still flying over the fortress, which inspired him to pen a poem, which he titled Defense of Fort McHenry, describing the battle.

-While I was inside the fort, I received a phone call from Thomas Ennis.
+Inside the fort, I received a phone call from Thomas Ennis.
 We had spoken before.
 We were both excited about what the children were doing.
-Their leadership could inspire other young people to engage in democracy to save the environment from fossil fuel pollution that was heating up the planet.
-If it continues unmitigated, scientists warn over time global warming will make the planet inhospitable for the children of the future.
+Their leadership could inspire other young people to engage in democracy to save the environment from fossil fuel pollution.

-After leaving the fort, I drove to meet the students at Burleigh Manor Middle School.
+I then drove to meet the students at Burleigh Manor Middle School.
 Their 7th grade teacher, Robyn Page, met me when I arrived.
-She was having the students practice their presentations for the legislative hearing the next day.
+She was having the students practice their presentations for tomorrow’s legislative hearing.

-All of the years I had devoted to preparing for the CIPS trial had meaning, sitting in a 7th grade classroom and watching as one of the students stood up and displayed a Power Point slide that read “Taylorville, Illinois Neuroblastoma Linked to Coal Tar” that cited a link to my company website.
+All of the years I spent working on the CIPS case had meaning, sitting in a 7th grade classroom, watching as one of the students stood up and displayed a Power Point slide that read “Taylorville, Illinois Neuroblastoma Linked to Coal Tar” that cited a link to my company website.

 After meeting with the students, I headed to Annapolis.
 It was my first time visiting this historic city.
-The Maryland State House, built in 1784, is where the Treaty of Paris was signed to officially end the American War of Independence.
-This historic State House in Annapolis became the original capital of the United States of America for the first year we existed as a democracy.
+Built in 1784, the Maryland State House is where the Treaty of Paris was signed to officially end the American War of Independence.
+I was stepping into the original capital of the United States of America for the first year we existed as a democracy.